wspotter/ag2/website/README.md

 4. Build and Serve the Documentation:

-To build and serve the documentation locally, run the following command from the project root directory:
+    - To build and serve the documentation locally, run the following command from the project root directory:

         ```console
         ./scripts/docs_serve.sh
         ```

+    - Optionally, you can pass the `--force` flag to clean up all temporary files and generate the documentation from scratch:

+        ```console
+        ./scripts/docs_serve.sh --force
+        ```

-The last command starts a local development server and opens up a browser window.
+    - The above command starts a local development server and opens up a browser window.

-Most changes are reflected live without having to restart the server.
+5. Handling Updates or Changes:

+    - Whenever you update the documentation, stop the server and re-run the `./scripts/docs_serve.sh` command to serve the docs with the latest changes and view them live.

+    - If deleted files are still displayed, it indicates cached or temporary files may be causing issues.
+To resolve this, use the `--force` flag to clean the build directory and regenerate the documentation.

+By following these steps, you can build, serve, and update the documentation locally.

 ## Build with Dev Containers